-Scandinavian pendant light:The smooth streamlined edges and shape of the Copenhagen Pendant Light are reminiscent of the retro Danish era.
-Both the black and white version will certainly add a level of cool sophistication to your dining area!
+Scandinavian pendant light:The smooth streamlined edges and shape of the Copenhagen Pendant Light are reminiscent of the retro Danish era and will certainly add a level of cool sophistication to your dining area!

 Scandinavian interior design:This dining area is dominated by white and (pine) wood, creating a very serene space.
 Although the overbearing white environment looks very contemporary, it doesn’t feel too sterile because of all the plants, which make the room feel even more natural and airy.